authentik-community/client-rust/docs/CoreApi.md

 > core_users_recovery_email_create(email_stage, id)

-Create a temporary link that a user can use to recover their accounts
+Send an email with a temporary link that a user can use to recover their account

 ### Parameters